Bartzi/gnome-shell-iceportal/README.md

 ## Installation

 Installation is quite simple:
-1. Install `curl` (I'm sorry about this dependency but I could not make requests with Soup work until now...)
 1. Copy/or checkout the repository into the following directory: `~/.local/share/gnome-shell/extensions/iceportal@bartzi.de`.
 1. reload the session (on X) or logout and login again (on Wayland)
 1. Connect to the WiFi on your ICE